gittieatlas/PEP/tutorial/text.md

 ```

 **index.html**
-Populate with a blank htmk template, enter a title, link a styles.css, and add the following to the body tag:
+Populate with a blank html template, enter a title, link a styles.css, and add the following to the body tag:

 ```html
 <body>